Navy Day (India)

-Navy Day in India is celebrated on 4 December every year to recognize the achievements and role of the Indian Navy to the country.
-4 December was chosen as on that day in 1971, during Operation Trident, the Indian Navy sank four Pakistani vessels including PNS Khaibar, killing hundreds of Pakistani Navy personnel.
+Navy Day in India is celebrated on 4 December every year to recognize the achievements of the Indian Navy and its role in the country.
+4 December was chosen as on that day in 1971, during Operation Trident, the Indian Navy sank four Pakistani vessels including PNS Khaibar, defeating the Pakistani Navy.
 On this day, those killed in the Indo-Pakistan War of 1971 are also remembered.

 During the days leading up to Navy Day, during Navy Week and the days prior to that, various events take place such as an open sea swimming competition, ships are open for visitors and school children, there is a veteran sailors lunch, performances by the Naval Symphonic Orchestra take place, an Indian Navy Inter School Quiz Competition happens, a Navy Half Marathon as well as an air display for school children and the beating retreat and tattoo ceremonies happen.

 Overview

 Background

 The Indian Navy is the naval branch of the Indian Armed Forces and is led by the President of India as Commander-in-Chief.
 The Indian Navy has an important role in securing the marine borders of the country as well as enhancing the international relations of India through seaport visits, joint exercises, humanitarian calamity relief and so on.
 The modern Indian Navy is undergoing a speedy renovation in order to improve its position in the Indian Ocean region.
 The strength of the Indian Navy includes over 67,000 personnel and about 150 ships and submarines.